 - Lastly, 5.5 percent had revealed they had been “diagnosed with more than 1 concussion.”

-Exposure to high amounts of oxygen promotes neurological tissue reparation and stem cell mobilization, potentially reducing cognitive impairment that could be caused by a brain injury, and speeding up the patient’s recovery time.
-Those interested in exploring HBOT as a possible treatment should schedule a consultation with a provider to learn more.
+The exposure to this high concentration of oxygen stimulates neurological tissue reparation and stem cell mobilization, reducing cognitive impairment that could be caused by a brain injury, and speeding up the patient’s recovery time.
+Those interested in exploring HBOT as a possible treatment for concussions should schedule a consultation with a hyperbaric provider to learn more.